varnatanment/share/README.md

 # share
-This repository is for sharing code
+This repository is for sharing code to eachother.